Karlitoyo/Solana-Hack/README.md

 ## Development

-We currently have a vault contract created which has different templates for accounts such as vault, loan and working logic for account interaction.
+We currently have 3 vault contracts created which have different time periods for 6 month time lock, 12 month time lock and 24 month time lock.

-This allows users to create vaults, deposit, withdraw and borrow from the contract.
-We have utilized the Solidity smart contract framework for development.

-We have a Next.js frontend and Tailwind Daisy UI for styling.
+This gives users (both lenders and borrowers) the flexibility to choose a time period which best suits their needs.
+The users can also redeem early (which incurrs a fee).

 ## Further Development

--to be updated
+We currently have development plans to include a machine learning algorithm to track users payments through social logins and provide preferable rates of interest should they disclose their identity via the platform.
+This will allow us to create credit scoring models based on a user's on chain activity.

 > ## User-Stories